jonclayden/RNiftyReg/README.md

 ![House photo](README-house.jpg)

-Clearly this is a colour image, with red, green and blue channels, but NiftyReg cannot work directly with it in this format, so we convert it to greyscale by simply averaging across channels:
+Clearly this is a colour image, with red, green and blue channels. `RNiftyReg` can work with it in this format, but internally the channels will be averaged before the registration starts.
+This step performs a colour-to-greyscale conversion equivalent to

 ```r
 house_bw <- apply(house, 1:2, mean)